felipelm/django-nginx-reactjs-docker/rm_setup_and_git_commands.md

 Login to github when prompted

-## Running the applications
+## Running the application
 To run the application
 ```shell
 $ docker-compose up
 ```

-Navigate to "localhost:80" to see spining lightning bolt and "localhost:80/api" to see "{"status": "I'm here"}"
+Navigate to "localhost:80" to see the spinning lightning bolt and "localhost:80/api" to see "{"status": "I'm here"}"

 ## Common git commands